noctuelles/42-fdf/README.md

 - [x] Z Scaling of the map.
 - [x] Rotation on all axis.
 - [x] Reducing lag and redundant calculations.
+- [x] Better rotation and zoom : zooming in the middle of the rendering scene. instead of the origin.
+The same applies for the rotation.
 - [ ] Better MiniLibX handling.
-- [ ] Better rotation and zoom : zooming in the middle of the rendering scene. instead of the origin.
-The same applies for the rotation.
 - [ ] Hiding H.U.D.